1997–98 New Jersey Nets season

-The 1997–98 NBA season was the Nets' 31st season in the National Basketball Association, and 22nd season in East Rutherford, New Jersey.
-The Nets had the seventh pick in the 1997 NBA draft, and selected Tim Thomas from Villanova, but soon traded him to the Philadelphia 76ers in exchange for top draft pick Keith Van Horn, Lucious Harris, Michael Cage and Don MacLean, then signed free agent Sherman Douglas on the first day of the regular season, which began on October 31, 1997.
+The 1997–98 New Jersey Nets season was the Nets' 31st season in the National Basketball Association, and 22nd season in East Rutherford, New Jersey.
+The Nets received the seventh overall pick in the 1997 NBA draft, and selected small forward Tim Thomas out of Villanova University, but soon traded him to the Philadelphia 76ers in exchange for power forward, and top draft pick Keith Van Horn from the University of Utah, Lucious Harris, Michael Cage and Don MacLean, and then signed free agent Sherman Douglas on the first day of the regular season, which began on October 31, 1997.
 The Nets had a new look as the team changed their primary logo, and added new uniforms adding dark navy to their color scheme.

-A youth movement began to pay off as the Nets won their first four games, and played above .500 for the entire season, holding a 27–21 record at the All-Star break.
-At midseason, the team traded David Benoit, Kevin Edwards and Yinka Dare to the Orlando Magic in exchange for Rony Seikaly and second-year forward Brian Evans.
-Despite a 7-game losing streak between February and March, the Nets made the playoffs by finishing third in the Atlantic Division with a 43–39 record.
+The Nets won their first four games of the regular season, and played above .500 for the entire season, holding a 27–21 record at the All-Star break.
+At mid-season, the team traded David Benoit, Kevin Edwards and Yinka Dare to the Orlando Magic in exchange for Rony Seikaly, and second-year forward Brian Evans.
+Despite a 7-game losing streak between February and March, the Nets showed improvement by finishing in third place in the Atlantic Division with a 43–39 record, which earned them the eighth seed in the Eastern Conference, as they qualified for the NBA playoffs.

-Van Horn shook off a preseason ankle injury, which cost him to miss the first month of the regular season, and averaged 19.7 points and 6.6 rebounds per game in 62 games, while being selected to the NBA All-Rookie First Team.
-He also finished in second place in Rookie of the Year voting behind Tim Duncan of the San Antonio Spurs.
-In addition, Sam Cassell finished second on the team in scoring with 19.6 points, led them with 8.0 assists and contributed 1.6 steals per game, while second-year star Kerry Kittles provided the team with 17.2 points and 1.7 steals per game, and Kendall Gill contributed 13.4 points and led the team with 1.9 steals per game.
-Jayson Williams averaged 12.9 points, led the Nets with 13.6 rebounds per game, and was selected for the 1998 NBA All-Star Game.
-Off the bench, sixth man Chris Gatling provided with 11.5 points and 5.9 rebounds per game, and Douglas contributed 8.0 points and 4.0 assists per game.
+Van Horn shook off a preseason ankle injury, which cost him to miss the first month of the regular season, and averaged 19.7 points and 6.6 rebounds per game in 62 games, as was named to the NBA All-Rookie First Team.
+In addition, Sam Cassell averaged 19.6 points, 8.0 assists and 1.6 steals per game, while second-year star Kerry Kittles provided the team with 17.2 points and 1.7 steals per game, while leading them with 110 three-point field goals, Kendall Gill contributed 13.4 points and 1.9 steals per game, and Jayson Williams averaged 12.9 points and led the Nets with 13.6 rebounds per game.
+Off the bench, sixth man Chris Gatling provided with 11.5 points and 5.9 rebounds per game, while Douglas contributed 8.0 points and 4.0 assists per game, and Cage averaged 1.3 points and 3.9 rebounds per game.